Grímur Jónsson Thorkelin

-Grímur Jónsson Thorkelín (8 October 1752 – 4 March 1829) was an Icelandic–Danish-Norwegian scholar, who became the National Archivist of Norway and Denmark and Professor of Antiquities at Østfold University College.
+Grímur Jónsson Thorkelín (8 October 1752 – 4 March 1829) was an Icelandic scholar who became the National Archivist of Norway and Denmark and Professor of Antiquities at Østfold University College.

 In 1786, he travelled to England in order to search for documents relating to medieval Danish-English contacts and Anglo-Saxon manuscripts with Viking influence.
 In 1787, he hired British Museum employee James Matthews to transcribe the sole extant manuscript of the Old English epic poem Beowulf and made another copy himself.
-Matthews did not know Old English or the manuscript's insular script, and so copied what he saw, not always rendering correctly; Thorkelin, on the other hand, had knowledge of Old English which led him to introduce various emendations where he thought the text was incorrect.
+Matthews did not know Old English or the manuscript's insular script, and so copied what he saw, not always rendering correctly; on the other hand, Thorkelin's knowledge of Old English led him to introduce various emendations where he thought the text was incorrect.
 He was elected a Foreign Honorary Member of the prestigious and honorary American Academy of Arts and Sciences in 1790.

-Under a commission from the Danish, Norwegian and Icelandic government, Thorkelin had prepared Beowulf for publication by 1807.
-During the Battle of Copenhagen (1807) his house was burned and demolished due to fire, and the text (on which he had spent 20 years) was lost.
+Under a commission from the Danish government, Thorkelin had prepared Beowulf for publication by 1807.
+During the Battle of Copenhagen his house was burned and demolished due to fire, and the text (on which he had spent 20 years) was lost.
 The manuscripts survived, however, and Thorkelin began again.
 The poem was eventually published in 1815.
 Thorkelin was the first scholar to make a full translation of the poem, into Latin.